ENCCS/hpda-python/content/stack.rst

 NumPy
 -----

-Being one of the most fundemental part of python scientific computing ecosystem, NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.
-Moreover, NumPy is based on well-optimized C code, which gives much better performace than Python.
+Being one of the most fundamental part of python scientific computing ecosystem, NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines, Fourier transforms, and more.
+NumPy is based on well-optimized C code, which gives much better performace than Python.
+In particular, by using homogeneous data structures, NumPy *vectorizes* mathematical operations where fast pre-compiled code can be applied to a sequence of data instead of using traditional ``for`` loops.
-(XXXX add vectorization, for this reason)

-- Standard Python is not well suitable for numerical computations
-    - lists are very flexible but also slow to process in numerical computations

-- Numpy adds a new **array** data type
-    - static, multidimensional
-    - fast processing of arrays
-    - tools for linear algebra, random numbers, *etc.*

-NDArray
-^^^^^^^
+Arrays
+^^^^^^

-The core of numpy is the numpy ndarray (n-dimensional array).
+The core of numpy is the numpy ``ndarray`` (n-dimensional array).
-Compared to a python list, the numpy array is simialr in terms of serving as a data container.
+Compared to a python list, the numpy array is similar in terms of serving as a data container.
 Some differences between the two are:

-- numpy array can have multi dimensions, e.g. a 1-D array is a vector, a 2-D array is a matrix
+- ndarrays can have multi dimensions, e.g. a 1-D array is a vector, a 2-D array is a matrix
-- numpy array can work fast only when all data elements are of the same type
+- ndarrays are fast only when all data elements are of the same type
-- numpy array can be fast when vectorized
+- ndarrays are fast when vectorized
-- numpy array is slower for certain operations, e.g. appending elements
+- ndarrays are slower for certain operations, e.g. appending elements

 .. figure:: img/list-vs-array.svg